CarterPape/CarterPape.github.io/the-blog/_posts/2020-06-15-moabtimes-com-wins-first.md

 For a variety of reasons, including that volunteers from out of state judge Utah's Better Newspaper Contest and that this year's award ceremony was cancelled due to the pandemic, the press association and judges did not provide specific comments about why each of this year's winners were selected.

-In lieu of judges' comments, I wanted to give some brief thoughts of my own about the 2019 version of the website and what made it worthy of recognition.
+In lieu of judges' comments, I wanted to give some thoughts of my own about the 2019 version of the website and what made it worthy of recognition.
 I built the site over the course of two months essentially from the ground-up and spent a lot of time making sure that it would be something people enjoyed using.

 To avoid confusion, I will say at this point that the current version of [`moabtimes.com`](https://moabtimes.com) is not the one that I built.
 [Tom Perkins](http://awebstudio.com) built and manages the 2020 version of `moabtimes.com`; he has built websites for a variety of Moab companies including that of *The Times-Independent* Associate Editor Sena Taylor Hauer's horseback riding business, [Moab Horses](https://moabhorses.com).